For a Green EU Budget

 Capacity-building measures for civil society organisations (CSOs) were on the agenda for the second part of the conference.
 The measures suggested included the design of the next EU MFF and how CSOs could influence it.
 For example, they could send proposals for funding specific areas to national governments or the DG REGIO.

 The project, “A multiannual financial framework for the climate“ set itself the goal of making the next MFF more climate-friendly.
 A detailed study and an explanatory video were produced, in addition to conferences held in Brussels, Warsaw and Berlin.
-Financed within the framework of the European Climate Initiative of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU), the project will run until August 2020.
+Financed within the framework of the European Climate Initiative of the Federal Ministry for Economic Affairs and Climate Action (BMWK), the project will run until August 2020.